Climate Change Measures

 Investment Plan for Climate Change Mitigation Measures

-Going forward, Astellas will keep on conducting continuous reviews of investment plans related to matters such as introducing renewable energy.
+Astellas will keep on conducting continuous reviews of investment plans related to matters such as renewable energy.

 Understanding GHG Emissions in the Supply Chain

-Although the Environmental Action Plan concerning climate change is targeting emissions directly generated by business activities (Scope 1 and Scope 2), Astellas is also striving to assess emissions produced throughout the entire supply chain (Scope 3).
-We have also set SBTs for GHG emissions from major categories within Scope 3, and are striving to reduce them.
-In addition, we encourage our production contractors to support and cooperate with our measures to reduce GHG emissions.
+In addition to emissions directly generated by business activities (Scope 1 and Scope 2) in the Environmental Action Plan concerning climate change, Astellas is also striving to assess emissions produced throughout the entire supply chain (Scope 3).
+We have also set SBTs for GHG emissions from major categories within Scope 3 and are striving to reduce them.
+In addition, we encourage support and cooperation with our measures to reduce GHG emissions, including transactions among our production contractors.
+Scope 3 GHG emissions are currently being calculated (Set to be disclosed in late August.
+See the EHS Report 2024 for prior-year data).

 Priority Use of Gaseous Fuel